 In order to implement the Reserve Land and Environment Management Program (RLEMP), NALMA in collaboration with INAC and subject matter experts developed the Professional Lands Management Certification Program (PLMCP).
 NALMA’s PLMCP is used across Canada to signify that a Land Manager meets specific criteria, keeps current in the field, and adheres to a professional Code of Ethics.
 It represents both an achievement and a responsibility for the individual Land Manager.

-A Land Manager successfully completing Level One: Post-Secondary Training and Level Two: Technical Training will be eligible to receive a Professional Lands Management Certification certificate from NALMA.
+A Land Manager successfully completing Level I: Post-Secondary Training and Level II: Technical Training will be eligible to receive a Professional Lands Management Certification certificate from NALMA.

-There are currently three post-secondary institutions with options for completing Level One of PLMCP available: Algoma University, University of Saskatchewan, and Vancouver Island University.
+There are currently three post-secondary institutions with options for completing Level I of PLMCP available: Algoma University, University of Saskatchewan, and Vancouver Island University.
 Each program offers different courses and formats.
-Below is a brief description of each option and links to learn more about each respective institutions’ deliveries, particularly due to travel restrictions.
+Descriptions below reflect in-person, face-to-face delivery.
+Refer to the links below to learn more about each respective institutions’ deliveries, particularly due to travel restrictions.
 Universities Determine Program acceptance and Delivery Methods.

 The Kanawayihetaytan Askiy (KA) Program at the University of Saskatchewan